redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 Starting with namespace path and hostname, the functions describe themselves, so you don't need to make them a variable.
 Also, "wmi_con" could be renamed to the better name, "connection".
 You don't even need match, you can use the let-else syntax, stable since Rust 1.65.

 I also dislike the way results was made (unwrap, use let-else once again), but I don't have much experience with that part, so I might leave it alone for the most part.
-You could also save a character and make the code cleaner by changing the "\\\\ROOT\\\\CIMv2" to r"\ROOT\CIMv2".
+You could also save a character and make the code cleaner by changing the "\\\\ROOT\\\\CIMv2" to r"ROOT\CIMv2" (because r"\ROOT\CIMv2" is buggy, just like the original).
 You can also use into_values to not need to dereference, which in my opinion looks ugly.
-I'm also gonna use fallible and remove the .into(), as it's useless.
+Also, both the hostname and the .into() are useless, so I removed them.

 My finished product is this:
 ```rust